mirageglobe/zenifywp/readme.rst

 frequent user.
 This is based on Bones by Eddie Machado http://themble.com/bones

 Special Thanks to:

--Eddie Machado
+- Eddie Machado
--Paul Irish & the HTML5 Boilerplate
+- Paul Irish & the HTML5 Boilerplate
--and several other developers
+- and several other developers

 License
 ================================================